-Our annual incentive plan is designed to provide Quanta's executive officers and key management employees with additional performance incentives in the form of an annual incentive, payable in cash and/or restricted common stock, in recognition of meeting certain financial and operational goals.
-For 2004, pursuant to the annual incentive plan, each operating unit executive's annual incentive was determined using a formula based on achievement of an operating income goal.
-Corporate executive incentives for 2004 under the annual incentive plan also were determined based on meeting or exceeding an operating income goal.
-Pursuant to the above formulas and particularly in light of Quanta's 2004 financial performance, most executive officers and key management employees were not made an award for 2004.
+Our annual incentive plan is designed to provide both Quanta's executive officers and other key corporate management employees and Quanta's operating unit executives with additional performance incentives in the form of an annual incentive, payable in cash in recognition of meeting certain financial and operational goals.
+For 2005, pursuant to the annual incentive plan, each operating unit executive's annual incentive was determined using a formula based on achievement of an operating income goal.
+Corporate executive incentives for 2005 under the annual incentive plan also were determined based on meeting or exceeding an operating income goal.
+Pursuant to the above formulas and particularly in light of Quanta's 2005 financial performance, most executive officers, key corporate management employees and operating unit executives were awarded cash incentives under the annual incentive plan for 2005.